beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Now the component only has a single piece of state and the event handlers have to take care of changing the entire application state.

-Jetzt hat der Komponent nur einen State un die Event Handler kümmern sich darum, den State der ganzen Anwendung zu ändern.
+Jetzt hat der Komponent nur einen State und die Event Handler kümmern sich darum, den State der ganzen Anwendung zu ändern.

 > The event handler looks a bit messy.
 When the left button is clicked, the following function is called: